 West Chiltington and Thakeham are two neighbouring villages in the Horsham District of West Sussex.
-Both are spread over reasonably wide areas.
+Prior to the 2001 season, both clubs existed separately.

 Images below from 1940, 1955, 1973 (against the Press Club) and 1985.

-The two clubs merged in October 2000 at the WCCC AGM.
-Just prior to this WCCC had roughly just 20 playing members (including several Thakeham residents) although still managed to play league cricket and Sunday friendlies.
-In their final season WCCC were in Division 2 of the old WSL.
+The two clubs merged in October 2000 at the WCCC AGM in the church hall.
+Just prior to this, WCCC had around 20 playing members (including James Chaloner, Malcolm Fitzgerald and Matt Hennings plus Thakeham residents Peter Jones, Neil Miller and Brian Chambers) with a Saturday league side and a Sunday XI.
+In their final season, WCCC were in Division 2 of the old West Sussex League (WSL)

-The below images represent the evolution of the cricket club badge.
+The images below represent the evolution of the cricket club badge.
 The addition of the oak leaf in 2001 represents Thakeham village.

 At the end of the 2013 season, the club dismantled the old cricket pavilion and former Thakeham chairman Phil Goring and son constructed our wonderful new home.